Dr. Juliet Waterkeyn, Co-founder

 BRINGING IDEAS HOME

 When I returned to my home country in Zimbabwe in 1991, I was determined to put these ideas into practice and approached the Ministry of Health to see if they were interested.
-They had support from WHO to develop a participatory training kit and so, setting up my Studio AHEAD consultancy for the development of appropriate training materials, I created what were to become the core of the training material which was to be used throughout Zimbabwe.
+They had support from WHO to develop a participatory training kit and so, setting up my Studio AHEAD consultancy for the development of appropriate training materials, I created what were to become the core of the training material which are still used throughout Zimbabwe.

 FIELD TRIAL OF THE FIRST CHCs

-On the strength of this success we attracted funding from DFID, Danida and Oak Foundation to scale up the approach and in 1999, Anthony and I founded Zimbabwe AHEAD Organisation, dedicated to replication of the CHC Approach.
+On the strength of this success we attracted funding from DfiD, Danida and Oak Foundation to scale up the approach and in 1999, Anthony and I founded Zimbabwe AHEAD Organisation, dedicated to replication of the CHC Approach.
+DfiD funded a large water and sanitation programme in Tsolotsho and Gutu District , which provided strong evidence of sanitation and hygiene change.

-George Nhunhama, Head of the NCU at the time, was our first Chairman and has continued ever since as our founding Trustee, acting as Director in my many absences from Zimbabwe since 2000.
+George Nhunhama, Head of the NCU at the time, was our first Chairman and continued as a Trustee, acting as Director in my many absences from Zimbabwe since 2000 until when he retired from the Board in 2009, when Jannette Hetherton, along time supporter from New Zealand Aid became chiarperson, with Anthony as Director.

 REPLICATION IN ZIMBABWE